Lonewolf-Information-systems/dxbuild/README.md

 # dxbuild

 `dxbuild` allows you to build non-amd64 containers on amd64.
-It currently using small Debian images.
+It currently uses small Debian images.

 **This is not my idea**